 by Emily Zawacki and Chelsea Scott

 OpenTopography periodically highlights new research results that demonstrate the use and reuse of data from OpenTopography.
-These four publications highlight topographic research applications in seismology/earthquakes, geomorphology, and wildlife management.
+These four publications highlight topographic research applications in geomorphology, earthquakes, coastal processes, and ecology and conservation.

 The data used in this study were submitted to the OpenTopography Community Dataspace for publication.